 - Non-manipulative – no twisting, cracking, or popping

-Image Guided – A Blair cervical adjustment is only performed when necessary and is calculated based on structural imaging.
+Image-Guided - A Blair cervical adjustment is only performed when necessary and is calculated based on structural imaging.
 In the same way that no two people have the same face, no two people have the same spinal structure.
-This means that the orientation and movement on one person’s neck is much different than the next person’s and should be accounted for with an upper cervical adjustment.
-Structural imaging such as digital x-rays, MRI, or CBCT provide the accurate depiction of spinal structure in order to eliminate the “guess work” associated with a conventional manipulation.
+This means that the orientation and movement on one person’s neck are much different than the next person’s and should be accounted for with an upper cervical adjustment.
+Structural imaging such as digital x-rays, MRI, or CBCT provides an accurate depiction of spinal structure in order to eliminate the “guesswork” associated with conventional manipulation.